learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Perl Compatible Regular Expressions

-Use `-P` option to enable Perl Compatible Regular Expressions (PCRE) instead of the default regex.
+Use the `-P` option to enable Perl Compatible Regular Expressions (PCRE) instead of the default regex.
 Both `GNU grep` and `ripgrep` use the PCRE2 version of the library, so most of the pattern matching features will work the same way.

 One significant difference is that `ripgrep` provides substitution via the `-r` option.
 And there are a few subtle differences, like the `-f` and `-e` options, empty matches, etc.